k-yoshi-tosti/ArduinoTAS/README.md

 #### Compiling this Project

-First of all, you need a Linux VM (for example in [VirtualBox](https://www.virtualbox.org/), tested with Ubuntu).
+First of all, you need a Linux VM (for example in [VirtualBox](https://www.virtualbox.org/), tested with Ubuntu) or computer running Linux.
 Here you need to install the [ArduinoIDE](https://www.arduino.cc/download_handler.php?f=/arduino-1.8.10-linux64.tar.xz).
 Next, you edit the makefile and insert your installation dir at ARDUINO_PATH (keep the additions at the end to let it point to the correct dir).

 After every restart of the Linux VM you need to extend the $PATH-Variable by running the following command: `sudo export $PATH=(your ArduinoIDE-Installation-dir)/hardware/tools/avr/bin/:$PATH` (also look if it points to an existing directory).